scottzach1/Project-Beans/project_requirement/project-requirement.md

       first as a group brainstorm or discuss any health and safety risks that might be applicable to the location.
 It is important to note that mental health is also a vital consideration.
-Once these risks have been accessed, both the likelihood and what mitigation can / will be undertaken to reduce the risks.
+Once these risks have been assessed, both the likelihood and what mitigation can / will be undertaken to reduce the risks.
 If any individual has concerns conflicting with the team about any offsite locations, then they can either express their stance with the team, or